 By Charles Morgan for CoinWeek …..

-‘For better or worse, Whitman’s A Guidebook of United States Coins is still the gold standard in printed price guides, even Eisenhower Dollars.
-That does not mean its pricing scheme is the best or the most accurate, but more than any other publication, beginner and intermediate coin collectors (and a great majority of coin dealers) rely on the Red Book to establish a retail price reference point.
-I have followed Red Book pricing quite closely in the course of researching a book that I’m writing on registry set collecting, and one thing that I’ve noticed is that Whitman’s annual guide has done a good job over the years reflecting changes in the grading culture and the coin market.
+That doesn’t mean, however, that its pricing scheme is the best or even the most accurate.
+But more than any other publication, beginner and intermediate coin collectors (and a great majority of coin dealers) rely on the Red Book to establish a retail price reference point.
+I have followed Red Book pricing quite closely in the course of researching the topic of registry set collecting, and one thing that I’ve noticed is that Whitman’s annual guide has done a good job over the years reflecting changes in the grading culture and the coin market.

-I bring up Whitman’s A Guidebook to United States Coins in this, my inaugural column for CoinWeek, because I cannot wrap my mind around the fact that Whitman and its staff of contributors are so tone deaf when it comes to Eisenhower Dollars and other clad coinage from 1965 to the mid-1980s.
-Across the entire spectrum of circulating coinage minted in the clad era, with the exception of commemoratives, novelty quarters, and Presidential dollars, the coverage has been slim and market-limiting.
+I bring up Whitman’s A Guidebook to United States Coins because I cannot wrap my mind around why Whitman and its staff of contributors have been so tone-deaf in the past when it comes to Eisenhower dollars and other clad coinage from 1965 to the mid-’80s.
+Across the entire spectrum of circulating coinage minted in the clad era–with the exception of commemoratives, novelty quarters, and Presidential dollars–the coverage has been slim and market-limiting.
 It is as if the old guard, spoiled by living through the 1950s, the period of the greatest numismatic extraction in U.S. history, assumes that all uncirculated moderns are created equal and that there is little to no value in hunting and collecting better grade examples.
-Any reader can see this in strong relief when they compare the Red Book’s coverage of Kennedy Half Dollars with Whitman’s own specialty volume, A Guide Book of Franklin & Kennedy Half Dollars by Rick Tomaska.
+Any reader can see this in strong relief when they compare the Red Book’s coverage of Kennedy half dollars with Whitman’s own specialty volume, A Guide Book of Franklin & Kennedy Half Dollars by Rick Tomaska.
 Comparing the price grids in these two volumes, you’ll swear that you’ve arrived on another planet.

 Putting the Ike in Context: A Brief History

-The circulating Eisenhower Dollar is a Cu-Ni clad coin.
-It is the largest clad coin ever attempted by the U.S. Mint, made in an effort to reaffirm its ability to produce quality, spendable, consumer-accepted coins.
+The circulating Eisenhower dollar is a Cu-Ni clad coin.
+It is the largest clad coin ever attempted by the United States Mint, made in an effort to reaffirm its ability to produce quality, spendable, consumer-accepted coins.
 In the immediate aftermath of the debasement of circulating coinage, the Mint was charged with producing billions upon billions of clad coins to replace the intrinsically more valuable silver coins fast disappearing from the economy.

-If the Eisenhower Dollar failed, and failed spectacularly, then there was no telling what the future would hold for the Mint and its workers.
+If the Eisenhower dollar failed, and failed spectacularly, then there would have been no telling what the future would hold for the Mint and its workers.
 This was the pressure that the U.S. Mint’s chief engraver, Frank Gasparro, was under when the first galvanos began to spin in the lathe.
 The Mint’s PR machine sprang into action.
-Books were writen glorifying the coin and projecting a grand success even before the ill-suited Columbia coin presses went to work.
-What happened over the next seven years will be studied for the next hundred; the life of the Ike was every bit as turbulent and curious as the era of the Morgan and Peace Dollars before it.
-If the Eisenhower Dollar was a silver coin, there’s no doubt that the numismatic industry would have invested the time and resources to truly exploit its many nuances, design varieties, and errors.
+Books were written glorifying the coin and projecting a grand success even before the ill-suited Columbia coin presses went to work.
+What happened over the next seven years will be studied for the next hundred; the life of the Ike was every bit as turbulent and curious as the era of Morgan and Peace dollars before it.
+If the Eisenhower dollar were a silver coin, there’s no doubt that the numismatic industry would have invested the time and resources to truly exploit its many nuances, design varieties, and errors.
 If the market makers truly paid attention to the series, then they would know just how important the coin is and how necessary it is to preserve its legacy.

 The mint produced more than 640 million Ikes during the coin’s short production run of 1971-1978.
 While many, if not most, circulated to some degree, modern circulated coins are not that collectible and probably never will be.
 The same can be said for large stockpiles in dealer’s inventories of low MS grade Ikes, the majority of which would grade out at MS-63 or MS-64 if submitted to PCGS or NGC.
 Unlike the Ike’s silver forebears, there is no real way (outside of spending the coin) that dealers can cull the ranks of the undesirable and uncollectible coins.
 So these coins sit and sell at whatever premium over face value a dealer can get for them.

 Coins of gem quality, however, are scarce.
 Many of the uncirculated sets have been poured over by specialists.
 For the 1973 mint set Ikes, which saw a mintage of only two million coins, it is possible that the top grade coins have already been found and holdered, and the window of opportunity for finding new MS-65 and MS-66 coins narrows on a daily basis.
 The same can be said for the 1976 Type 1 Bicentennial Ike, which is available only in 1975 mint sets.
-This coin has a mintage of just over four million coins, and the likelihood of pulling a MS-66 worthy coin out of a white government envelope is so remote that even top tier registry set collectors settle for the best looking MS-65’s they can find.
+This coin has a mintage of just over four million coins, and the likelihood of pulling an MS-66 worthy coin out of a white government envelope is so remote that even top-tier registry set collectors settle for the best-looking MS-65s they can find.
 Collectors who use the Red Book as their point of reference would never know this.

-Instead of focusing its attention where the action is in the Eisenhower Dollar series by listing (at a minimum) the prices for Eisenhower Dollars at the traditionally accepted MS-65 tier, they list prices at EX-40 and MS-63.
+Instead of focusing its attention where the action is in the Eisenhower dollar series by listing (at a minimum) the prices for Eisenhower dollars at the traditionally accepted MS-65 tier, they list prices at EX-40 and MS-63.
 This is perplexing.
 For starters, no other modern series, dating back to the late 1940s, is listed in the book with a top grade below MS-65.
-The Red Book editors list MS-65 pricing for Morgans and MS-66 pricing for Peace Dollars.
+The Red Book editors list MS-65 pricing for Morgans and MS-66 pricing for Peace dollars.
 Furthermore, the Red Book does not tabulate pricing for circulated examples of Lincoln cents in the Memorial cent era (starting in 1959), Jefferson nickels after 1948, Roosevelt dimes after 1965, or Kennedy half dollars through the series’ entire run.
-When it comes to the Washington quarter, the Red Book lists the heraldic eagle reverse Washington quarters in the clad era at MS-63 and MS-65, and then quizzically tracks the State Quarters at AU-50.
+When it comes to the Washington quarter, the Red Book lists the Heraldic Eagle Reverse Washington quarters in the clad era at MS-63 and MS-65, and then quizzically tracks the 50 State quarters at AU-50.